openviess/PyViCare/README.md

 3. Use above data to replace `{installationId}` and `{gatewaySerial}` in this URL to investigate the Viessmann API:

    `https://api.viessmann.com/iot/v1/equipment/installations/{installationId}/gateways/{gatewaySerial}/devices/0/features`

-## Migrate to PyViCare 1.x and above

-To use PyViCare 1.x, every user has to register and create their private API key.
-Follow these steps to create your API key:

-1. Login to the [Viessmann Developer Portal](https://developer.viessmann.com/) with your existing ViCare username from the ViCare app.
-2. In the menu navigate to `API Keys`.
-3. Create a new OAuth client using following data:
-   - Name: PyViCare
-   - Google reCAPTCHA: Disabled
-   - Redirect URIs: `vicare://oauth-callback/everest`
-4. Copy the `Client ID` to use in your code.
-Pass it as constructor parameter to the device.

-Please not that not all previous properties are available in the new API.
-Missing properties were removed and might be added later if they are available again.

 ## Rate Limits